-Veronika Koroleva is one of the most experienced trade and commodity finance lawyers in the market.
+Veronika Koroleva is an experienced trade and commodity finance lawyer.
 Until 2016 she led an award-winning practice at the world’s largest law firm and was recognised as a leading practitioner in trade and commodity finance and in emerging markets finance by Legal 500 and Chambers and Partners.
 Veronika has advised on a wide range of structured trade and commodity transactions, including pre-export and prepayment financings, borrowing base facilities and ownership-based structures, receivables finance and supply chain finance.
+She also has experience with project finance and restructuring of cross-border financings in emerging markets.

 - Corporate borrowers